Last Reviewed for Accuracy by Ryan Fee on May 1, 2026.

 }

 }That private_key = file("~/.ssh/your-ssh-key.pem") line is where this pattern fails first once Terraform stops running on your workstation.
 A managed-services provider we worked with at Scalr hit it on their very first remote-execution run: a remote-exec block to install Python on a fresh Fedora VM, then local-exec running ansible-playbook -i '${self.public_ip},' --private-key ....
 Two problems surfaced that never appear locally.
-The private key file didn't exist on the runner's disk, and the obvious workaround — pasting the PEM into a Terraform variable — stripped the line breaks, so SSH authentication kept failing even after the variable was written back out to a file.
-The pattern that survived was a local_file resource carrying the key as sensitive content with file_permission = "0400", materializing it at run time — or sidestepping runner-side SSH entirely and bootstrapping the host with cloud-init or remote-exec from inside the VM.
+The private key file didn't exist on the runner's disk, and the obvious workaround (pasting the PEM into a Terraform variable) stripped the line breaks, so SSH authentication kept failing even after the variable was written back out to a file.
+What survived was a local_file resource carrying the key as sensitive content with file_permission = "0400", writing it out at run time.
+The other option is to skip runner-side SSH entirely and bootstrap the host with cloud-init or remote-exec from inside the VM.
 The rule to internalize: your laptop is not the runner.

 Pros: